dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 When working with nested structures in Laravel's Collection class, several of its methods allow you to use a short-hand to access the nested values.

-Here's an example with some nested structures in which we just want one part.
+Here's an example with some nested structures.
+We just want one part of each.

 ```
 $employees = collect([